Hot water from photovoltaics

 There is no need for thermal disinfection of pipes in summer or winter.

-There is no need to go to the authorities if you choose our stand-alone ELWA solution, which does not feed electricity into the grid.
+There is no need to go to the authorities if you choose our stand-alone solution ELWA, which does not feed electricity into the grid.

-You protect your heating system and extend its service life because you can switch it off completely in summer.
+You protect your heating system and thus extend its service life, because you can switch it off completely in summer.

 Greater independence from rising energy costs.

-Applications of our innovations for hot water with photovoltaics
+Applications of our innovation for hot water with photovoltaics